Are You Thinking About Running For An Office in 2020?

-Once you open your campaign account, you are required to file Campaign finance reports with the Supervisor of Elections on or before the designated due dates.
+Once you open your campaign account, you are required to file campaign finance reports with the Supervisor of Elections on or before the designated due dates.
 If you have no activity in your campaign account for a certain reporting period, you may file a waiver of report.
-Reports shall be filed no later than 5:00 p.m. of the date due, however, any report postmarked by the U.S. Postal Service on the date due shall be considered to have been filed in a timely manner.
+Reports shall be filed no later than midnight on the date due and must be filed through the online candidate financial reporting portal which can be accessed on the Supervisor of Elections website – www.taylorelections.com.

 CAMPAIGN REPORT LATE FILING FEES

-Termination reports are due with the Supervisor of Elections office within 90 days of a candidate becoming unopposed, withdrawing his/her candidacy, or being eliminated, or elected to office.
+Termination reports are due with the Supervisor of Elections office within 90 days of a candidate becoming unopposed, withdrawing from their candidacy, being eliminated, or becoming elected to office.
 Any candidate failing to file a termination report by the due date will be subject to a $50 per day for each late day, not to exceed 25% of the total receipts or expenditures, whichever is greater, for the period covered by the late report.